DylanFinally/Credit-Growth-the-Yield-Curve-and-Financial-Crisis-Prediction-A-Simple-Replication/README.md

 A huge thank you to the authors for creating such a compelling work and making the codes available for others to experiment with and learn from their massive undertaking in predicting financial crises.

-To read the paper, please see https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp2614~6974517ac3.en.pdf.
+To read the paper, please see: https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp2614~6974517ac3.en.pdf To see the original work, please visit: https://github.com/bank-of-england/MachineLearningCrisisPrediction

-To see the original work, please visit https://github.com/bank-of-england/MachineLearningCrisisPrediction.
+To see the dataset with which the authors were working, please see: https://www.macrohistory.net/database/

 This work is strictly a simple replication attempt to practice coding with random forests and experimental trees.